CodyCBakerPhD/BBQS-EMBER-docs/user-stories/clip-extractor.md

-## What the tool does
+## Solution

 The Clip Extractor runs entirely in the browser.
 It decodes video client-side, lets the user scrub to a frame or mark a range, optionally overlays pose data from a SLEAP file, and produces either a still image or a trimmed video clip.
-The output can be saved locally or, when the user is signed in and has an appropriate Dandiset on EMBER, uploaded directly as a derivative with BIDS-style naming.
+The output can be saved locally or, when the user is signed in and has an appropriate Dandiset on EMBER, uploaded directly as a derivative with BEP047-compliant organization.

 ```mermaid
 flowchart TB